WKNR: Play-by-play

 In conjunction with Audacy-owned WKRK-FM and WNCX, WKNR is currently the AM flagship of a 26-station radio network for the Cleveland Browns (NFL); all games are broadcast live.
-Browns Radio Network coverage includes the four-hour network pregame show which is exclusive to WKNR; it and WKRK-FM simulcast a weekly Wednesday night preview show and a Thursday night coaches' show during the NFL season.
-The station airs local programming around Browns game coverage: Opening Drive with Matt Fontana, Chris Oldach, and Danny Cunningham prior to the network pregame, and ESPN Cleveland Prime Time with Emmett Golden and Aaron Goldhammer after the game.
+Browns Radio Network coverage includes the four-hour network pregame show; it and WKRK-FM simulcast a weekly Wednesday night preview show and a Thursday night coaches' show during the NFL season.
+The station airs local programming around Browns game coverage including ESPN Cleveland Prime Time with Chris Oldach and ESPN reporter Jake Trotter after the game.

-WKNR is additionally the Cleveland affiliate for the Ohio State Sports Network via Learfield Sports, carrying Ohio State Buckeyes (NCAA) football and men's basketball games.
-On football game days, Buckeye Gameday with Jordan Kilmack and Nick Paulus airs prior to OSU network coverage.
-WKNR also airs select national college football games from Learfield, play-by-play coverage of the Mid-American Conference (MAC) men's and women's basketball tournaments, and High School Hysteria Friday nights during the high school football season.
+WKNR is additionally the Cleveland affiliate for the Ohio State Sports Network via Learfield Sports, carrying Ohio State Buckeyes (NCAA) football and men's basketball games, along with ancillary programing such as coach's shows.
+During football season WKNR airs local programming around OSU game coverage, with Buckeye Gameday with Nick Paulus and Kevan Arnold airing prior to the network pregame show.

+As Cleveland's ESPN Radio affiliate, WKNR also carries the network's national coverage of MLB, the NBA, the NFL, and NCAA football.